-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2020.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2021.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-The key audit matters identified in the consolidated financial statements of the Group for the year ended December 31, 2020 are as follows:
+The key audit matters identified in the consolidated financial statements of the Group for the year ended December 31, 2021 are as follows:

-Revenue recognition
+Revenue Recognition

 The Group mainly engages in the sale, cutting, slitting, steel structure processing and logistics of various steel products.
-The Group's operating revenue for the year ended December 31, 2020 was NT\$9,852,311 thousand, an increase of 16% compared to the previous year, which was higher than the steel industry average.
-Customers with significant sales amount showing a growth trend have a significant impact on the financial statements; therefore, we identified the actual occurrence of the aforementioned sales transaction as a key audit matter.
+The Group's operating revenue for the year ended December 31, 2021 was NT\$14,103,042 thousand, a 43% growth from the previous year.
+Because certain significant customers whose operating models differ from other customers, and those customers with significant sales amount in the current year and showing a higher growth trend than the Group's average growth, we considered whether sales transactions with such customers actually occurred, which can significantly have an impact on the consolidated financial statements; therefore, we identified the occurrence of sales transaction as a key audit matter.

-Refer to Notes 4, and 23 to the consolidated financial statements for the accounting policies and related disclosures on revenue recognition.
+Refer to Notes 4 and 23 to the consolidated financial statements for the accounting policies and related disclosures on revenue recognition.